ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 STOP.
 Before you shoot me an email, **please** make sure you have read the `common problems <#troubleshooting-common-situations>`__ and have followed *every step* of the `install guide <#how-do-i-install-it>`__ and in sequence.
-I can't emphasize how important it is.
+I can't emphasize how important it is to be diligent.

 There could be several reasons why you may not be receiving
 notifications: